-Samples Per Cycle (SPC)—On the Item tab, change the number of parallel samples used on the data in and data out terminals.
-For multiple samples per cycle, data in and data out become fixed size arrays of SPC elements.
+Samples Per Cycle (SPC) Use the Function Gallery to change the number of parallel samples used on the 'data in' and 'data out' terminals.
+For multiple samples per cycle, 'data in' and 'data out' become fixed size arrays of SPC elements.
 The first element, data, is the oldest sample in the array.

 Overflows Overflows on 'data in.overflow' are pipelined along with the data path, combined with overflows that occur inside of this node, and output on 'data out.overflow'.